 Andy Griffith Net Worth

-Andy Griffith net worth: Andy Griffith was an American actor and singer who had a net worth of $60 million at the time of his death.
-Griffith is perhaps best known for two iconic television roles in shows he starred in: "The Andy Griffith Show", and "Matlock."
+Andy Griffith was an American actor and singer who had a net worth of $25 million at the time of his death.
+After adjusting for inflation, that's the same as around $66 million in today's dollars.
+Griffith is perhaps best known for two iconic television roles in shows he starred in, "The Andy Griffith Show", and "Matlock."
+Andy Griffith died in July 2012 at the age of 86.

 Griffith attended Mount Airy High School, where he cultivated interest in the dramatic arts early on — he participated in the school's drama program.
 Early on in his acting efforts, Griffith earned a role in "The Lost Colony", by Paul Green, which was a play about Roanoke Island that is still popular and even performed today.
 Griffith played a variety of characters until landing a benchmark role as Sir Walter Raleigh — the man whom North Carolina's capital was named after.